 One thing is clear.
 If operators can transfer the success of ‘traditional’ eSports to LBE, it is big money.
 The industry is worth $1 billion.
 According to Cooney, 150 million people identify themselves as gamers, spending on average $110 a month on gaming.
 This also includes $29 just to pay to watch other gamers play online on Twitch.

 Other players launching esports products include Brogent Technologies’ Lighting Wings, a VR racing simulator that lets gamers pilot giant robots in battle.

 Amusement Expo International showed that content is (still) king

-Kevin Bachas, Senior Vice President of Entertainment Games and Strategy at Dave & Busters summed up the importance of content: “The novelty of VR itself is not enough to build a business around.
+Kevin Bachus, Senior Vice President of Entertainment Games and Strategy at Dave & Busters summed up the importance of content: “The novelty of VR itself is not enough to build a business around.
 People want experience, build the VR around the content”.